mattdodge/.codes/pages/resume.md

 {: .smaller}
 </div>

-A free web app where New York Times crossword subscribers can link their account and see deep statistics about how fast they solve crossword puzzles.
+A free web app where New York Times crossword subscribers can see deep statistics about how fast they solve crossword puzzles.
 This is a solo project that I built from scratch and grew to over 700 active users in less than 1 year.
 To date the app has processed and analyzed over 400,000 individually solved puzzles.
 {: .col-lg-8 }

 -------